coy001/cse15l-lab-reports/lab-report-1-week-2.md

 ### **1.Installing VS Code**

- I.Go to https://code.visualstudio.com on your browser and install the appropriate version that fit your own operating system (MacOs,Windows,Linux), and this guide will use MacOs as example.
+ I.Go to [Page of VS Code](https://code.visualstudio.com) on your browser and install the appropriate version that fit your own operating system (MacOs,Windows,Linux), and this guide will use MacOs as example.

 ![image](https://user-images.githubusercontent.com/103301184/162617995-64676694-13a5-4c41-90d4-a33a5745d142.png)